tengge1/ShadowEditor/README.md

 3. Run `sudo systemctl daemon-reload` to reload the service daemon.
 4. Run `sudo systemctl start shadoweditor` to start service.
 5. Run `sudo systemctl enable shadoweditor` to auto start service.

-### Create Windows Desktop Application

-[Click](utils/electron/README.md) to see how to create a Windows desktop application with Electron.

 ## Command Line Usage